-Since this area lies within the Xenia Rural Water District territory and some owners receive service from Xenia, agreements will need to be in place for all consenting owners regarding the buyout of the Xenia service territory and disconnection of service prior to development.
+Since this area lies within the Xenia Rural Water District territory and some owners receive service from Xenia, agreements will need to be in place for all consenting owners regarding the buyout of service territory and disconnection of service prior to development.
 This is a customary requirement of the City of Ames for all annexations of land intended for development.
 All non-consenting owners are under no obligation to withdraw from Xenia service territory unless they subsequently seek to develop some or all of their land.
-At this time a signed agreement between the developer and Xenia has not been submitted to the city as part of the annexation request.